jchen6727/fanova/docs/_sources/install.txt

 Manually
 ------------

-To install fanova from command line type the following commands in your bash terminal:
+To install fANOVA from command line type the following commands in your bash terminal:

 	:bash:`git clone https://github.com/automl/fanova.git`